AshNaz87/phonebook-backend/README.md

 and deploy it on Heroku.

-The website can be accessed via the [link]( https://hidden-reef-36190.herokuapp.com).
+The website can be accessed via [this link]( https://hidden-reef-36190.herokuapp.com).